The sequential process during the injection of the melt into the cavity until the part is cooled down, is called mold filling phase.

 During this phase the material is packed and pressed to the mold wall (B).

-In the packing phase (C), the melt cools down while the shrinkage is compensated through the melting core.
+Shrinkage is compensated in the packing phase due to a material delivery through the melting core.
 This is important to ensure the dimensions of the part itself.

 After the packing phase, cooling phase will start (D).
 Here the part will be cooled down to a point, where the dimensional stability can be ensured (to ejection temperature) and ejection can be done without deformations on the part.